 Blossom End Rot

 Blossom end rot is generally attributed to a lack of calcium during fruit set.
-This could be caused by too much high-nitrogen fertilizer or uneven watering, resulting in fluctuations of nutrient availability.
+This could be caused by too much high-nitrogen fertilizer or uneven watering, resulting in fluctuations in nutrient availability.

 Symptoms: Dark brown/black spots develop at the blossom end of the fruit and enlarge as the fruit rots.